 Activities develop progressively from the experiences of the Grade 7 expedition and are more challenging to provide further avenues for personal growth.
-Students revise their kayaking skills and take part in a kayak and trekking expedition across the Eastern part of Tioman.
+Students revise their kayaking skills and participate in a kayak and trekking expedition across the Eastern part of Tioman.
 Low-Ropes elements, as well as camping in tents, add to their experience of dependence and interdependence.
 A-One Star Kayaking Course is required and completed before departure.

 i) Cameron Highlands, Malaysia – a series of mountain ascents towards Gopeng to experience caving, waterfall abseiling and white water rafting.
 This expedition will also play host to some jungle skills training and is the most adventurous of the three expeditions.

 iii) Krabi, Thailand – this trip is a challenging water-based expedition.
-Beginning with a revision of kayak handling by venturing into sea-filled gorges followed by a three-day kayaking trip.
+Beginning with a revision of kayak handling by venturing into sea-filled gorges and a three-day kayaking trip.
 Students also experience ‘Deep Water Solos’ off vertical limestone formations.
 No previous climbing experience is necessary, but the kayaking experience is a progressive step up from Grade 8

-iv) Khao Yai and Khao Ito, Central Thailand – this expedition is a land-based trip in and around Khao Ito and Khao Yai National Parks, in the Sankamphaeng Mountain Range of Central Thailand.
-Students trek through the grasslands and into the evergreen forests at higher altitudes (600-1000m), and experience either mountain biking or Canadian canoeing after some training on-site.
+iv) Khao Yai and Khao Ito, Central Thailand – this expedition is a land-based trip in and around Khao Ito and Khao Yai National Parks in the Sankamphaeng Mountain Range of Central Thailand.
+Students trek through the grasslands and into the evergreen forests at higher altitudes (600-1000m) and experience either mountain biking or Canadian canoeing after some training on-site.

 Grade 10 FIB & Grade 10